(For the first page of this review of Disney’s Fort Wilderness Resort, click here.)

 The bunk beds have mattresses 66 inches long by 39 inches wide, but, because of the railings, sleep shorter than that.

-Other storage in this room is along the entry wall.
+Other storage in this room is along the entry wall–note the small TV.

 Under the TV you’ll find four smallish-drawers…

-…and next to the TV you’ll find a small closet.
+…and next to the TV you’ll find a small closet, with a safe in the back.

-Left of the closet, what looks like another cabinet is actually the enclosure around the hot water heater.
+Left of the closet, what looks like another cabinet is actually an enclosure around utilities.
 The counter-top is usable, and on the short wall above it there’s a mirror.
 There’s also another mirror behind the door from the hall.

-This door is secured by a deadbolt, which makes it easy to leave unlocked.
-If kids are in this bedroom, and the hall door is closed, there’s some potential for the kids to get outside without the parents knowing…
+This door–in this outside view, the door on the left–is secured by a deadbolt, which makes it easy to leave unlocked.
+If kids are in this bedroom, and the hall door to the bedroom is closed, there’s some potential for the kids to get outside without the parents knowing…

 - Amenities at Fort Wilderness: The Outpost and The Meadow